kauanzin222/Book-AngularJava/README.md

 # Modulo8Book

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.9.
+This project was created solely for learning purposes, marking my first interaction with Angular.
+It was a journey to explore some basic concepts and understand how things work!
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 20.3.9.

 ## Development server